-Cheungvogl has participated in projects varying in scale in Europe, North
+Cheungvogl has participated in projects varying in scale in Europe,

-America, Asia and the Middle East.
+North America, Asia and the Middle East.

 Ten: White Out

 ideals of their elder, developing buildings that showcase simplified

 forms void of material differentiation.
-Japanese based architects, such as
+Japanese based architects, such

 as recent Pritzker Prize winning SANAA, have been able to showcase the

 countries critical regionalism all over the world.
 Back home a new batch